fuselayer/comfyui-slop-node-dev-helper/README.md

 # Comfy Slop Dev Helper

-PowerShell/Batch utilities for Windows that:
+PowerShell/Batch utilities for Windows to help during non-agentic LLM-assisted node development (i.e. using lmarena.ai).

+Specifically, these scripts:

-    Print an ASCII file tree of a repo (files first, then folders) Save that tree to <foldername>.txt wrapped in Markdown triple backticks Interactively collect and export the contents of selected files into a single text file with fenced code blocks Exclude noisy directories like __pycache__ and .git Show a persistent banner “Comfy Slop Dev Helper” in the console
+- Print an ASCII file tree of a repo (files first, then folders)
+- Save that tree to <foldername>.txt wrapped in Markdown triple backticks
+- Interactively collect and export the contents of selected files into a single text file with fenced code blocks (to be sent to the LLM)
+- Exclude noisy directories like __pycache__ and .git

 Ideal for ComfyUI custom-node work where you want a quick tree snapshot plus a neatly bundled text file of selected sources for sharing or debugging.
 Contents